-PRAYER – Lord God, dear Heavenly Father, bestow on me, a poor sinner, I implore Thee, the strength and help to keep loving my brethren.
-Consider, I pray Thee, that Thy dear Son has chosen me by grace and has made me His own, and has given me the God-pleasing desire so that I can begin to do what pleases Thee, and He calls me His friend.
+PRAYER – Lord God, dear Heavenly Father, bestow on me, a poor sinner, I implore Thee, the daily strength and help to keep loving my brethren.
+Consider, I pray Thee, that Thy dear Son has chosen me, by grace, and has made me His own, and has given me the God-pleasing desire so that I can begin to do what pleases Thee, and He calls me His friend.
 And it is His gracious will that I should love my brethren, whom He loves, even as He first loved me.
-O Heavenly Father, I pray Thee, in the name of Jesus and at His command, that Thou would give me the continued blessing of Thy Holy Spirit through Thy Word to do my Savior’s will, in gratitude for all that He has done for me.
+O Heavenly Father, I pray Thee, in the name of Jesus and at His command, continue to give me the needed blessing of Thy Holy Spirit, working through Thy Word, to do my Savior’s will, in gratitude for all that He has done for me.
 Amen.

 and do on earth our Father’s will,